kwurst/CS-472/Syllabus.md

 * Robotics Technology in Everyday Life

 ## Tokens
-Each student will be credited with 5 tokens.
+Each student will be able to earn up to 5 tokens in the first week.
+These tokens will be earned by completing simple set-up and housekeeping tasks for the course.

 Each token can be used to:

 * replace a single missed class session (up to a maximum of 2 missed class sessions)
 * turn in an assignment late by 24 hours